wp-plugins/developers-custom-fields/readme.txt

 **NOTE:** Some people have found compatibility issues between the [WPMU DEV Events+](http://premium.wpmudev.org/project/events-plus/) plugin and this plugin (see [here](https://github.com/gyrus/WordPress-Developers-Custom-Fields/issues/23) and [here](https://github.com/gyrus/WordPress-Developers-Custom-Fields/issues/24)).
 If you find an apparent issue with this plugin and you're also using WPMU DEV Events+, please check for incompatibilities before posting an issue.

 == Changelog ==
+= 0.9 =
+* Fixed issue with sortable checkboxes where new options don't appear in list
+* Added `group_by_post_type` parameter, to group multiple post type queries by post type
+* Added `attachments_list` field type
+* Added `slt_cf_attachments_list_query` filter
+* Improved file preview icon handling for file types without an icon
+* User fields can now be added to the registration form - see the docs for [the `scope` parameter](http://sltaylor.co.uk/wordpress/developers-custom-fields-docs/#functions-boxes-fields)
+* Sortable checkboxes can now set default to `force-all` to just use a field for sorting, not selecting
+* Retired "0.7 cleanup" and other redundant database tools
+* Fixed "remove old fields" database tool
+* Better enqueueing of scripts and styles
+* Test to delete empty values changed to exactly match empty strings (numeric 0 gets stored)

 = 0.8.4 =
 * Added `abbreviate_option_labels` field parameter
 * Added `sortable` parameter for multiple checkboxes